 Inside the project

-We carved one Los Bronces job site, Confluencia, from a tiny, steep pinnacle 2 miles (3.5 kilometers) above sea level.
-We tucked another into a hillside far below.
-To transport ore between them, we managed construction of a slurry pipeline that plunges more than 8,700 feet (2,652 meters) over rough terrain, through hard-rock tunnels, and via bridges over deep canyons.
+We carved one job site, Confluencia, from a tiny, steep pinnacle 2 miles (3.5 kilometers) above sea level, while we tucked another into a hillside far below.
+In order to transport ore between the sites, we managed construction of a slurry pipeline that plunges more than 8,700 feet (2,652 meters) over rough terrain, through hard-rock tunnels, and via bridges over deep canyons.

-Throughout the project, we encountered new variations on hazards we know well, including snowfalls that could bury a truck, high winds, dramatic cliffs, and significant geotechnical challenges typical of mountain work.
-And we progressed despite the effects of the sixth-largest earthquake ever recorded.
+Throughout project execution, we encountered new variations on hazards we know well, including snowfalls that could bury a truck, high winds, dramatic cliffs, and significant geotechnical challenges typical of mountain work.
+Furthermore, we continued to advance despite the effects of the 8.8 magnitude earthquake that occurred on February 27, 2010, the sixth-largest ever recorded.

 An interesting challenge